BIOSCI 204 : Principles of Microbiology

 - Describe the diversity of microbial metabolism.
 (Capability 1, 2 and 3)

-- Describe the origins and evolution of microbial life.
+- Describe the origins and evolution of microbial life and the roles microorganisms play within ecosystems, using examples.
 (Capability 1, 2 and 3)

 - Recognise the interactions between macro-organisms and micro-organisms.
 (Capability 1, 2 and 3)